TheMegaJuncko/Dragapult-Simulator-Release/README.md

 You may find that this folder doesn't contain any installers.
 At the time this readme is written (12/08/2025), the simulator has not reached the state of beta.
 Please look forward to more informations on release dates.

-You may contact TheMegaJuncko on discord / X (or twitter) for more informations, or, after release, any bug, crash or feedback.
+You may contact TheMegaJuncko on discord / X (or twitter) for more information, or, after release, any bug, crash or feedback.